Aaron98990/ways-of-the-game/restarts.md

 - [The player provokes a confrontation by holding onto the ball.
 The player should be cautioned.](https://youtu.be/5eRf_iP_zK8?feature=shared&t=567)
 - 21 videos of examples of this that are available [here](https://www.youtube.com/playlist?list=PL4OiywE4asSeoUa31AgCWC5tauGkE4uFj).

-I default to one delaying the restart warning per team before the delaying the restart caution unless blatant.
-When a player says they have the right to delay the restart, I just caution them without warning [like in this video](https://youtu.be/8TvZw_QvGtg?feature=shared&t=4m33s).
-When a player  delays a restart that would of led to a promising attack, I just caution them without warning.
+I default to one delaying the restart warning per team before giving the delaying the restart caution unless blatant or can be managed:
+- When a player says they have the right to delay the restart, I caution them without warning [like in this video](https://youtu.be/8TvZw_QvGtg?feature=shared&t=4m33s).
+- When a player delays a restart that would of led to a promising attack, I caution them without warning.
+- When the referee sets the wall for a free kick, if a player significantly moves the ball this is considered delaying the restart.
+Instead of giving a warning or card, it is usually better to move the ball in a sigificantlly worse position from the original position.
+- If the losing team is wasting their own time, just let them do it unless excessive
+- If you change a decision ( like pointing the wrong direction for a free kick ) it is best to manage delaying the restart (like kicking the ball away) and allow teams to get in position

 For goal kicks and throw-ins only, the referee uses the five second countdown if a team takes to long.
 If the restart has not been taken at the end countdown, the goal kick becomes a corner kick for the opposing team at the nearest corner area to where the ball was or the throw-in is taken by the oppossing team in the same position.